 There are multiple viewpoints to see the Twelve Apostles for incredible photos.

 Looking for things to do while driving on the Great Ocean Road in Australia?
-Travel to the London Bridge inside of the Port Campbell National Park.
-It’s one of the most unique arch formations you’ll experience.
+Travel to London Bridge inside of Port Campbell National Park.
+Despite it’s name it is not a walk in the UK, London Bridge is one of the most unique arch formations you’ll experience in this part of Victoria.

 Learn about the bridge’s history and take advantage of the perfect photo opportunity.
 The Great Ocean Road London Bridge will be a landmark you’ll be glad you visited.